mahulchak/quickmerge/README.md

 3. RUNNING QUICKMERGE:
    WRAPPER:

-   The simplest way to run 'merger' is to use the python wrapper 'merge_wrapper_v2.py':
+   The simplest way to run 'merger' is to use the python wrapper 'merge_wrapper.py':
    ```
 	merge_wrapper.py hybrid_assembly.fasta self_assembly.fasta
    ```
-   try the command 'merge_wrapper_v2.py -h' for detail on options available with this wrapper.
+   try the command 'merge_wrapper.py -h' for detail on options available with this wrapper.

+   Note that, if you use the wrapper with MUMmer version 4, the `-v` flag is required.
+Multithreading of MUMmer is available using the `-t` tag if using MUMmer v4 or above.

    MANUAL: